aman1ahrwr/My-First-Website/README.md

 # Portfolio-Website
-A Website made using Bootstrap Framework, HTML for Structure, CSS for Styling and JS to make the Website more interactive.
-The Portfolio Website gives us the Skills and Hobbies acquired by me which may add value to your firm.
+This website is my first website which showcases the informal side of my life.
+A Website made using HTML for Structure, CSS for Styling.
+This Website gives us the Skills and Hobbies acquired by me which might interest you.